 I take a dance class there led by a sharp-faced girl with strong intelligence.
-I'm not sexually attracted but I look up to her.
+I'm not sexually attracted but I look up to her as a mentor.

 The final exam she sets up goes like this: "We all have dreams we haven't dared realize.
 In some cases we haven't dared admit them to ourselves.
 Walk the aisles until you find such a dream inside; then find a classmate and express it--words, dance, I don't care.
 But let it out."